aidh-aadil/grow-a-plant-bot/README.md

 # Grow a plant

-'Grow a Plant' is a bot that let's you plant a (virtual) tree

 - 🌱 Touch some grass from discord
 - 💧 Water your plant and take care of it
 - 🍎 Harvest fruits and sell them to earn some coins